jeannyil-3scale-resources/rhoam-automation/cicd-3scale/README.md

 5. Download the 3scaletoolbox image and push it your OpenShift registry:

-    - you can use the image version supported by Red Hat from [Red Hat Containers Catalog](https://catalog.redhat.com/software/containers/3scale-amp2/toolbox-rhel7/5d80bbe95a13461f5f050cf7)
+    - **RECOMMENDED** - you can use the image version supported by Red Hat from [Red Hat Containers Catalog](https://catalog.redhat.com/software/containers/3scale-amp2/toolbox-rhel7/5d80bbe95a13461f5f050cf7)

       1. Create a docker-registry secret with the credentials to authenticate on the Red Hat Container registry
           ```zsh